MeshEnvy/lobbs/README.md

 ## Installation

+### Using Mesh Forge (easy)

+Use our [Mesh Forge build profile](https://meshforge.org/builds/new/835766d9e1b1c56c45d00d03f9ae96f376f2cf9e4d73c18a929b9849b9e88d42) to flash a LoBBS-enabled version of Meshtastic to your device.

+### Build it yourself (experimental)

+> Warning: This requires

-LoBBS is a Meshtastic plugin that is automatically discovered and integrated by the Meshtastic Plugin Manager (MPM).
+LoBBS is a [Meshtastic plugin](https://registry.meshforge.org) that is automatically discovered and integrated by the [Meshtastic Plugin Manager](https://pypi.org/project/mesh-plugin-manager/) (MPM).
 To install LoBBS:

 1. **Install the Meshtastic Plugin Manager:**